GothicKit/ZenKit/readme.md

     // You could also have differing member and/or class names:
     //   vm.register_member("SomeOtherClass.fancyness", &MyScriptClass::anEnum);

-    // phoenix supports registering external script functions to a C++ function.
+    // ZenKit supports registering external script functions to a C++ function.
 The function signature is
     // validated at runtime to match the definition of the function in the script file. vm.register_external("MyExternalFunction", &MyExternalFunction);